 We all have things we do repeatedly: favorite restaurants, movies we watch over and over, and projects that take weeks or months to complete.
 Journal helps with these repeats by suggesting completions for certain fields as you type.
 You can ignore the suggestions, but if you’re entering something you’ve done before, auto-completion can save you time.

 If you move often, the Home field records where you lived on each date.
 But the actual act of moving doesn’t happen on very many days, so Journal automatically copies the Home field from the previous day when you create a new entry.
-In the same vein, you can copy
+In the same vein, you can copy any field from the previous day simply by choosing a menu command.

 Some names, places, and events pop up again and again in our lives: spouses, best friends, favorite activities.
 You don’t have to type the full names for these commonplaces.
 Just assign an acronym (a short sequence of letters and numbers) to each of them, and type the acronym from now on.
 When you come back to that day, the acronym will be highlighted, and if you rest the mouse pointer over it a bubble will show you what the acronym stands for.